 The Keyport Yacht Club hosted its first annual Bill Volk Memorial Regatta in 1994 to honor longtime club member, William Volk, Sr., who served as a trustee and chairman of the race committee and significantly upgraded the club’s race program.
 On June 8, 2001, the club held its first Regatta to benefit a charity to raise money for the Leukemia and Lymphoma Society.
-Now in its 17th year, the Regatta has been held every June as an annual fundraising event.
+Now in what would have been its 18th year, the Regatta has been held every June as an annual fundraising event.

 The Keyport Yacht Club and the RAINE Foundation